owulveryck/blog/content/post/graphql-first-article.md

 ### Querying

-I will not implement a webservice to query my shema by now.
+I will not implement a webservice to query my schema by now.
 This can easily be done with some handlers that are part of the project.
-I will use the same technic as found on internet: I will put the query as argument to my cli.
+I will use the same technique as found on internet: I will put the query as argument to my cli.

 Assuming that `query` actually holds my my graphql request, I can query my schema by doing: